 The Musical Range of Zarlino

 Conversely, a range still taught, called “natural”, is that of Giuseppe Zarlino (1517-1590).
 It is built from three perfect major chords employing three sounds that give them the major third (5/4) and the minor third (6/5), thirds defined by the Spaniard Bartolomeo Ramos de Pareja (a.
 1440 – a.1521.
-In his treaty “Musica Pratica”, he shook the foundations of the then-current theory, proposing inter alia, the simplification of the proportions of the intervals of a major third (4/5) and minor (5/6) and the establishment of a twelve tones scale), based on the fa:
+In his treaty “Musica Pratica”, he shook the foundations of the then-current theory, proposing among other things, the simplification of the proportions of the intervals of a major third (4/5) and minor (5/6) and the establishment of a twelve tones scale), based on the fa:

 fa – la – do